Services

 Procedures

-If you’re struggling with urinary symptoms caused by benign prostatic hyperplasia (BPH), you’re not alone.
-BPH is a common condition that happens when the prostate gland becomes enlarged, often leading to frequent urination, weak stream, and trouble fully emptying the bladder.
+If you’re experiencing urinary problems caused by benign prostatic hyperplasia (BPH), you’re not alone.
+BPH occurs when the prostate gland enlarges, which can lead to symptoms such as frequent urination, a weak urine stream, and difficulty completely emptying the bladder.

-Aquablation Therapy is an advanced, minimally invasive treatment designed to remove excess prostate tissue and relieve symptoms — with precision, efficiency, and a focus on protecting quality of life.
+Aquablation Therapy is an advanced, minimally invasive treatment designed to remove excess prostate tissue and relieve urinary symptoms with precision, efficiency, and a strong focus on preserving quality of life.

-Aquablation Therapy is a robot-assisted procedure that treats BPH using a high-pressure waterjet to remove prostate tissue that is blocking urine flow.
-Unlike some traditional surgical treatments, Aquablation is:
+Aquablation Therapy is a robot-assisted procedure that treats BPH by using a powerful, high-pressure waterjet to remove prostate tissue that is blocking the flow of urine.
+Unlike many traditional surgical treatments, Aquablation offers several advantages:

-Designed to reduce symptoms while helping preserve normal function
+Designed to improve symptoms while helping preserve normal function

-Aquablation is performed in a hospital or surgical center setting by trained urology specialists.
+The procedure is typically performed in a hospital or surgical center by experienced urology specialists.

-BPH is a non-cancerous enlargement of the prostate gland.
-The prostate sits below the bladder and surrounds the urethra (the tube that carries urine out of the body).
-As the prostate grows, it can squeeze the urethra and cause bothersome urinary symptoms.
+BPH is a noncancerous enlargement of the prostate gland.
+The prostate sits just below the bladder and surrounds the urethra, which carries urine out of the body.

-BPH symptoms can range from mild to severe and may begin interfering with sleep, daily routines, and overall comfort.
+Symptoms of BPH can vary in severity but may begin to interfere with daily activities, sleep, and overall comfort.
 Common symptoms include:

 Frequent urination, especially at night (nocturia)